AT THE SALVATION ARMY, WE ARE DEDICATED TO

 DOING THE MOST GOOD

-Lt.
-Ivelisse was born and raised in Carolina, Puerto Rico.
-After graduating high school, she moved to Brandon, Fl, where she attended Hillsborough Community College to pursue her degree in Social Work- something she’s very passionate about.
+Captain Ivelisse was born and raised in Carolina, Puerto Rico.
+After graduating high school, she moved to Brandon, FL, where she attended Hillsborough Community College to pursue her degree in Social Work- something she’s very passionate about.

 Dominic and Ivelisse met at “Camp Keystone” (The Salvation Army’s Camp in Starke, Florida).
 They married in 2010.
 In 2011, they moved to Winter Haven to pursue their calling as Salvation Army officers.
 For 3 years, Dominic worked in Youth Ministry as the Youth Director at the Corps and Ivelisse worked at the Social Services Department as a case worker.
 In 2014, they entered The School for Officers Training in Atlanta and they were commissioned and ordained in 2016 with the “Messengers of Light” session.
 Their first appointment was as Corps Officers at the Jacksonville Citadel Corps.
 They are now appointed as the Corps Officers of the Winter Haven Corps and they look forward to continuing the Lord’s work in the East Polk County communities.